klahnakoski/mo-dots/docs/README.md

 Another interpretation for None (or null), is that the instance simply does not have that property: Asking for the physical height of poem is nonsense, and we return None/null to indicate this.
-Databases use `null` in this way to simultaneously deal with multiple (sub)types and keep records in fewer tables to minimize query complexity.
+Databases use `NULL` in this way to allow tables to hold records of multiple (sub)types and minimize query complexity.
 Call this version of None the "*Out of Context*" definition.

 Python, and the *pythonic way*, and many of its libraries, assume None is a *Missing Value*.
-This assumption results in an excess of exception handling and edge-case detection code when processing a multitude of types with a single method, or when dealing with unknown future polymorphic types, or working with one of many ephemeral 'types' that only have meaning in a few lines of a method.
+This assumption results in an excess of exception handling and decision code when processing a multitude of types with a single method, or when dealing with unknown future polymorphic types, or working with one of many ephemeral 'types' that only have meaning in a few lines of a method.